Hotstar Taps 15 Indian Filmmakers for Originals Expansion, Starting March

 The company says the first of these Hotstar Specials will go live before the end of the current quarter — that's March — with each original available in a total of seven languages: Hindi, Marathi, Bengali, Tamil, Telugu, Kannada, and Malayalam.
 This is a surprising move from Hotstar given its reluctance to chase original content in the past, in favour of licensing films and TV shows from Hollywood and Bollywood studios, a sizeable catalogue of Star India-owned TV channels, and live sports spanning cricket, football, kabaddi, badminton, hockey, and Formula 1.

 With the launch of Hotstar Specials, the streaming service brings itself in line with the strategy being used by its biggest international and local competitors such as Netflix, Amazon Prime Video, YouTube, Eros Now, Voot, ZEE5, Viu, and ALTBalaji.
-All together, they released over 100 originals across genres and format last year.
+All together, they released over 100 originals across genres and format last year, including shows like Sacred Games, Breathe, Mirzapur, and Smoke.

 Of course, this is far from Hotstar's first play in the field of originals.
 Past efforts include a revival of the cult hit comedy series Sarabhai vs Sarabhai, the now-cancelled news comedy show On Air with AIB, the cinematic stage films under the CinePlay banner, the romantic series Tanhaiyan, the cricket-themed talk show The Fanatics, and the Tamil comedy series As I'm Suffering From Kadhal.